microsoft/vscode-docs/docs/azure/extensions.md

 ## Searching for extensions

-You can also search for Azure or cloud extensions in the VS Code Extensions view (`kb(workbench.view.extensions)`) and typing 'azure' and sorting by popularity (Sort By: Install Count) and ratings (Sort By: Ratings).
+You can also search for Azure or cloud extensions in the VS Code Extensions view (`kb(workbench.view.extensions)`) and typing 'azure' and sorting by popularity (Sort By: Install Count) and ratings (Sort By: Rating).

 ![popular Azure extensions](images/extensions/popular-azure-extensions.png)